chaymaAitB/access-biometric-poc/README.md

 - FAR requires enrolled impostor datasets; extend metrics endpoints as needed.

 ## 📂 Legacy
-The original Django POC has been moved to the `django_poc/` folder for reference.
+The original Django POC has been removed from this repository.